IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/simultaneous.md

 - System log submission; the computation-aware latency cannot be compared directly but will be reported with its hardware difference

 Systems submitted via docker image are expected to run on a single NVIDIA A100 GPU with 80 GB of HBM.

+Submission link: (available soon)

+Participants can update their submissions during the evaluation period.

 ## Evaluation
 <!-- Description of metrics used for evaluation, what the official ranking is based on, links to evaluation scripts -->